 Many systemic illnesses such as diabetes mellitus and hypothyroidism can have an impact on a person’s metabolism.
 High levels of the stress hormone, cortisol, have also been shown to cause an increase in appetite and consequently, an increase in insulin resistance as well as weight gain.

 This victimization leads to discrimination in society as well as in healthcare practice.
-From facing embarrassment in the workplace to stigmatization in the healthcare setting, obesity might be one of the lead factors behind social anxiety and unipolar depression.
+From facing embarrassment in the workplace to stigmatization in the healthcare setting, obesity might be one of the leading factors behind social anxiety and unipolar depression.

 Body dysmorphia is the heightened perception about one’s body image which causes a person to focus on their body’s flaws instead of accepting them as they are.
 The pressure caused by European beauty standards might have a role to play in creating detrimental body issues in people with an insecure complex.